-So you’re not covered if you use that same song in April, but you’re still covered for the lifetime of the February time because you purchased the license for that use and that’s in perpetuity.
+You’re not covered if you use that same song in April, but you’re still covered for the lifetime of the February time because you purchased the license for that use and that’s in perpetuity.

-So that, that, I just wanted to clarify that, ’cause I was like, well, what happens if I’m no longer a, you know, subscribed to their service?
+I just wanted to clarify that, ’cause I was like, well, what happens if I’m no longer a, you know, subscribed to their service?

 Do like, does my, do I have to take down my videos?
 And no, you don’t, you’re still covered because you had a license at the time when you use that song, but you can’t use it for new projects.

 Anyway, I digress.
-So they’re a great service.
+They’re a great service.
 The thing that you may not be aware about with Epidemic Sound is they’ve got really amazing tracks.
 And the thing that I really love about them is if, you know, if you’ve been on some videos on my channel, you know, I’m a big fan of Canva.
 You may be thinking why should bring up Canva?

 And the video has music because Canva, they’ve got access to this, they give you access to a library of music.
 Guess where that music comes from?
 Epidemic Sound.